 2.3 Research plan

 The research will use extracted data from the report of the FOURIER trial and conduct the following parts:

+Establish a reconstructed dataset of the Fourier trial with longitidual follow up (multiple primary events possible)

 Weighting Events Using QALYs: Assign QALY weights to each type of clinical event (e.g., nonfatal myocardial infarction, stroke, cardiovascular death) based on their relative impact on quality of life.
 The weights will be determined by consulting existing literature and expert opinion.

+NB you can also apply QUALYs for a cost-effective analysis: clinical benefit: QUALY’s only, Cost effectiveness: QUALY’s + Costs converted into QUALY’s

-Outcome Analysis with Restrict Mean Survival Time (RMST): Use RMST to evaluate the quality survival benefits of evolocumab group to placebo group.
+Outcome Analysis with Restrict Mean Survival Time (RMST): Use the principles of RMST to qualitatively estimate survival benefits of evolocumab group to placebo group.
 Compare RMST-based findings with traditional hazard ratio analyses to highlight differences and advantages.

 2.4 Expected Results/end product: